 Beaver Creek Ranch is a nicely watered ranch tucked away on the eastern side of the Sangre de Cristo Mountains in Northern New Mexico, assembled of 840.85 deeded acres of forested slopes and river bottom land, with over a half mile of both sides of the Mora River.
 About 30 acres of ditch irrigated river bottom land produce hay for livestock or sale; heavily forested slopes provide timber and firewood and give excellent cover for wildlife.
 Elevation ranges from about 7,720 feet at the Mora River bottom to about 9,280 feet at the highest point.
 The landscape also features ruins of the original homesteaders’ adobe and stone structures along with the now vacant dwellings of those that followed.
 With 40% down Seller will consider financing to qualified buyer at 7% interest.
 The ranch has plenty of water, varied terrain, and a homesteading history.
 In addition to the property’s agricultural potential there are many recreational opportunities, including fishing, hunting, biking, four wheeling, camping, snowmobiling, snowshoeing and cross county skiing, all on the ranch; alpine skiing is possible at nearby Sipapu Ski Area.
 The absentee owner presently trades ranch care-taking for the annual grass production and hunting rights.
-The NM Dept. of Fish hand Game has typically issued 6 elk tags each season (located in Game Management Unit 46).
+In recent years the landowner has been receiving 4-6 elk authorizations each season from the NM Dept. of Fish hand Game.
+The ranch is located in Game Management Unit 46.

 The data relating to real estate for sale in this Website comes in part from the Internet Data Exchange ("IDX") program of Santa Fe Association of REALTORS®, Inc. from a copyrighted compilation of listings.
 Real estate listings are marked with the IDX Logo.
 All data in this Website is deemed reliable but is not guaranteed accurate, and should be independently verified.
 The information provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 All properties are subject to prior sale or withdrawal.
 All Rights Reserved.